Mauritius

 The 2nd Landing Place

-The Montagne du Lion projected from the Grand Port, a verdant bay where the Dutch disembarked for the first time, after the Portuguese had already done so.
+The Montagne du Lion projects from the Grand Port, a verdant bay where the Dutch first landed, after the Portuguese had already done so.

 Plantation & Tea